njsmith/machomachomangler/README.rst

 Notes / caveats
 ---------------

 Currently this is a one-day hack.
-So the usual "no warranty express of implied" stuff is extra true.
+So the usual "no warranty express or implied" stuff is extra true.
 Some particular known limitations:

 - GNU ``objdump`` has a bug where it can't read the import tables of